-Note that mod_rewrite can only be used with web server Apache.
+Note that mod_rewrite can only be used with the web server Apache.
 Follow the instructions below to check whether module mod_rewrite is installed and correctly configured on your server.

 Create the file .htaccess and add these two lines